Learn how to classify images into categories like animals, landscapes, and objects using AI.

 : A detailed explanation of why it classified the image as a news, based on visual features and content.
 This allows the developer or user to introspect on the classification and make any necessary adjustments downstream to the model.image_type

-: The correct image classification type, in this casenews
+: The correct image classification type, in this case news

 .confidence